 You teach in a vocational school.
-A group of your student teachers is going to do an internship with different companies in a target language country.
+A group of your students is going to do an internship with different companies in a target language country.
 They are going to spend 1 month there.

 You are a teacher trainer.
-A group of student teachers are going to study for 1 semester at a university in a different country as part of the Erasmus programme.
+A group of students are going to study for 1 semester at a university in a different country as part of the Erasmus programme.

-Your secondary school student teachers are going to spend two weeks in a target language country.
+Your secondary school students are going to spend two weeks in a target language country.
 They are going to stay with host families.
 The aim of the mobility project is to complete an interdisciplinary project in cooperation with peers from the hosting school.
-Additionally, your student teachers will have a chance to attend a few regular classes with their L2 peers.
+Additionally, your students will have a chance to attend a few regular classes with their L2 peers.